elitan/hakul/README.md

-Proxy functions for `useQuery` and `useMutation` to them like React Query but using URQL under the hood.
+Proxy functions for `useQuery` and `useMutation` that works like React Query but using URQL under the hood.